Preparation activities for schools

 - NAP LDB user guides.

-There are 3 options available to schools.
+There are 3 options available for these familiarisation activities.
 Principals and NAPLAN coordinators can decide which option is most appropriate for their staff and students based on their level of familiarity with online NAPLAN tests.

 Option 1: NAPLAN training and practice environment

-The NAPLAN training and practice environment mimics the online delivery environment.
-It provides a detailed end-to-end test experience for NAPLAN coordinators and test administrators.
+The NAPLAN training and practice environment is available from Term 4 each year.
+It mimics the online test delivery environment and provides a detailed end-to-end test experience for NAPLAN coordinators and test administrators.
 This option is best for staff and students who have little or no experience with NAPLAN.

 Staff and students can practise the set up and delivery of test sessions using mock student data.